DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_planning_considerations.md

 #### Which data sharing requirements and conventions apply?
 Discuss briefly which data sharing policies, guidelines or conventions may apply for your project.

 Both institutions and research funders set requirements for research data management and sharing of research data.
-Furthermore, many research journals require that data underlying scientific articles is made available.
+Furthermore, many scholarly journals require that data underlying scientific articles is made available.
 Investigating the submissions guidelines in relevant journals in your field can therefore be a good idea.
 In addition, there can be disciplinary conventions on how data should be shared with the community.

 Read more about requirements by institutions and research funders and find links on the page [Research data management and DMP requirements](/pages/support_00_dmp_requirements).